-This month, we also introduce you to Adaoma Chinyere Patterson – President of the Jamaican Canadian Association and Alumni DiverseCity Fellow.
+This month, we also introduce you to Adaoma Chinyere Patterson – President of the Jamaican Canadian Association, Manager of Poverty Reduction Initiatives at the Region of Peel, and DiverseCity Fellow Alumnus.
 Learn more about her leadership accomplishments, what he feels are pressing issues in our region, and why inclusive leadership matters.

 I was born in … Winnipeg